louishenrifranc/Tensorflow-Cheatsheet/README.md

 ```

-### The model function
+### Create a model function
-Here is a simple example of model function
+Here is a simple example of how to create a model function
 ```
 def model_fn(features, targets, mode, params):
     """